AmaliaPristanda/Spotify/README.md

 This is a Spotify-like application.
 It has 4 modules:
 - Identity and Access Module
-- Music and Artits Module
+- Music and Artists Module
 - Playlist Module
 - Interface Module